dice-cyfronet/migratio/README.md

 Copy all executable files (unix scripts) from `bin/` to `/usr/bin`.
 Copy all libraries (jars) from `lib/` to `/usr/lib`.

-Add to `/etc/environment` following lines:
+Add the following lines to `/etc/environment`:

     EC2_HOME=/usr
     JAVA_HOME=/usr/lib/jvm/default-java